routine needed to run the notebook on Google Colab

 self.rbf.fit(p, self.pod.reduce(x))

-We can then fit the model and ask it to predict the required field for unseen values of the parameters.
-Note that this model does not need a Trainer
+We can now fit the model and use it to predict the required field for unseen parameter values.
+Note that this model does not require a Trainer

-since it does not include any neural network or learnable parameters.
+since it does not include any neural networks or learnable parameters.

 pod_rbf = PODRBF(pod_rank=20, rbf_kernel="thin_plate_spline")